topStrip1

 Most often, Gabapentin is prescribed to people who experience little to no symptom relief on other anxiety medications, or who have a specific anxiety disorder like panic disorder or social anxiety disorder.

 However, if you take SSRIs like an antidepressant or other medications, Gabapentin probably isn’t the best option for you as it can have considerable interactions with certain SSRIs and medications.
+Gabapentin used for anxiety can be effective when used as prescribed by a qualified professional.

 How Quickly Does Gabapentin Work for Anxiety?